Claudio Ranieri sacked nine months after Premier League title

 - Ranieri was considered the most successful Leicester City manager ever

-(CNN)Leicester City Football Club has sacked manager Claudio Ranieri less than nine months after winning the Premier League title.
+(CNN)Leicester City Football Club has sacked manager Claudio Ranieri less than nine months after winning the English Premier League title.

-Ranieri, who became the team's manager in July 2015, steered the club to one of the most unlikely success stories in sports history.
-The team won the league title after starting the season with 5,000-to-1 odds to do so.
+Ranieri, who was appointed in July 2015, steered the club to one of the most unlikely success stories in sports history.
+The team won the league title for the first time since its 1884 formation after starting the season with 5,000-to-1 odds to do so.

-"Domestic results in the current campaign have placed the club's Premier League status under threat and the Board reluctantly feels that a change of leadership, while admittedly painful, is necessary in the Club's greatest interest," the club said in a statement.
+"Domestic results in the current campaign have placed the club's Premier League status under threat and the board reluctantly feels that a change of leadership, while admittedly painful, is necessary in the club's greatest interest," Leicester's Thai owners said in a statement.

-Ranieri was awarded The Best FIFA Men's Coach award last month for leading the Foxes to the title.

 From defending champion to relegation zone